aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-connect-to-the-company-vpn-from-home.md

 ## Security Notes

+- Follow your company’s VPN and remote work policy when accessing internal resources.
 - Do not share your company password with anyone.
 - Only approve multi-factor authentication requests that you started yourself.
 - Use only the official company VPN application.